vivmaar/CityConnections/README.md

 For e.g. http://localhost:8080/connected?origin=SanMatio&destination=Sanfransisco will return the response message "The origin or desination or both pair cannot be found." and the HTTP Status of the response will show up as 404.
 For success scenarios, it is 200 OK. (refer CityConnectionException.java)

+#TestCoverage
+All functionality related to creation of graph (CityGraphTest.java) and finding the city pair (CityServiceTest.java) is covered.